adetokunbo/haskell-overridez/README.md

 ### Project Layout

-Given the example commands above, `haskell-overridez` creates a project with the following layout:
+Given the previous example commands, `haskell-overridez` creates a project with the following layout:

 ```
 ├── default.nix